rover33/angular-2-refactor/README.md

 The amount of files in this project is a little daunting, but you only need to worry about a few files.
 Start small, and gradually add in new features from `starter-code` into `quickstart`.

 - First, you should probably create an HTML template that is referenced by Url rather than written as a string.
 Create a new `templates` folder and put it inside `app`.
+Then, create an HTML file inside this folder.
 How would you replace the hardcoded template with this file?
 (Hint: It's basically the same as for `ngRoute` in Angular.)
 - Now, the fun part.
-Slowly add the pieces of your Angular 1 app from `starter-code/index.html` to `app/templates/cartoon.html` and from `starter-code/client.js` to `app/app.component.ts`.
+Slowly add the pieces of your Angular 1 app from `starter-code/index.html` to `quickstart/app/templates/cartoon.html` and from `starter-code/client.js` to `quickstart/app/app.component.ts`.
 You can find the code you'll need in [this guide](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html).
 - In addition to `app.component.ts` and `cartoon.html`, you may also need to change `app.module.ts` as you go through this refactoring.
 - Once you have all the HTML in `cartoon.html`, use the new Angular 2 `styleUrls` method to include `cartoonStyle.css`.
 - Finally, see if you can get `MyFactory` injected into your component.
 Note that there are a lot of ways to do this, and it is quite tricky.
 Hint: `export`ing and `import`ing a class is a good place to start.